AllenInstitute/scrattch.mapping/README.md

     PavlidisLab/patchSeqQC,

 ## Library vignettes

+*Note: links below will not work while repo is private.*

 1. [**Build reference directory for mapping.**](http://htmlpreview.github.io/?https://github.com/AllenInstitute/mfishtools/blob/master/vignettes/build_reference_taxonomy.html)  This vignette provides an example of how to convert a *completed* single cell RNA-seq analysis (e.g., a counts matrix + cell type assignments) into a standard reference taxonomy.
 Resulting taxonomy files are used as input for various mapping techniques in this package, and are also compatible with tools for visualiation of taxonomies at the Allen Institute and Patch-seq QC and visualization. **This process must be run first.**
 2. [**Map patch-seq data and output directory.**](http://htmlpreview.github.io/?https://github.com/AllenInstitute/mfishtools/blob/master/vignettes/complete_patchseq_analysis.html)  This vignette goes through how to map a small data set against a reference taxonomy.
 Here we use a subset of tasic2016data as an example but the intention is for mapping of patch-seq data.